GeorgiIT/StorySpoilAppManualTesting/README.md

-In this repository, I uploaded a .zip file from my Softuni exam.
+In this repository, I uploaded a .zip file from my Softuni exam from QA fundamentals and Manual testing.
 There are test cases and Postman's collection.